Monthly Archives: November 2011

 Green beer?
 In Mexico?

-Mmm beer.
 The Interamerican Development Bank sent out a press release yesterday saying they would help finance Mexico’s biggest wind farm, a 392-megawatt installation.
 It will provide electricity to FEMSA (a bottler of soft drinks) and CCM-Heineken.
-Since the IADB … Continue reading
+Since the IADB cleverly sent the news on US thanksgiving day, you probably won’t hear about it elsewhere, so I’m just going to paste the statement after the jump.

 Venezuela arbitration: domestic case going international?